Planning With the Environment in Mind

 Miltonia Close

 The study highlighted a proposed core biodiversity area to take note of when planning the site.
-Through our engagement and with feedback received from Nature Groups, we are studying how we could retain the key elements of this proposed core biodiversity area, and a sizeable area of greenery, above what has already been safeguarded under the Master Plan.
+Through our engagement and with feedback received from Nature Groups, we would retain the key elements of this proposed core biodiversity area, and a sizeable area of greenery, above what has already been safeguarded under the Master Plan.

 1. Executive Summary (PDF, 1MB)